 Roger’s Pantera.
 It went fast and it was REALLY loud.
 I could hear him coming at least a mile away with the low vrub-vrub-vrub, vibrating widows and such.
 Conversations in the car were impossible, what with muscular steel torqueing through bodies.
 I remember riding in the car, snuggling baby Cimcie curled up on my lap (before […]

-Don’t get your socks all in a bunch.
-They are only words, right?
-I am a tree–felled by ax, thunder storms or bad ideas.
+The Mother Tree of Life – Kihei, HI I am a tree–felled by ax, thunder storms or bad ideas.
 Mainly boys, carve into my bark.
 Ouch!
 Don’t they know I bleed?
 The uncut tree numbers are less each year, leaving no bark to carve.
 The shade is disappearing.
-So, I […]
+So, plant me in a well-stocked sub […]

 Lead singer/songwriter Conrad Reeder’s band from 1986 – 1992.
 Various members, with songs written by Conrad & Sandra Kaplinsky/Garszva.
 Mixed/Mastered by Roger Nichols.
 Buy the track “Wildlife” by Reeder/Garszva here: